 Almost a decade ago I was asked if I had ever considered starting a blog.
 Well, I gave it a lot of thought and received a few nudges from a couple of you since then.
-Finally, I am excited to introduce you to Parker Posts!
+Finally, in June 2018 I launched Parker Posts.

 A little about me…

-Almost 18 years ago I married my college sweetheart.
-We settled in the bay area and I landed my dream job as an elementary school teacher.
+Almost 19 years ago I married my college sweetheart.
+We settled in the Bay Area and I landed my dream job as an elementary school teacher.
 I taught 3rd grade for 5 years, up until my daughter was born.
-20 months later my son arrived and I have been incredibly blessed to be able to stay at home with them both for the past 13 years.
+20 months later my son arrived and I have been incredibly blessed to be able to stay at home with them both for the past 14 years.
+This past year I started to ease my way back into the classroom as a substitute teacher at my children’s former elementary school several times a month.

 I am happiest when I am…